-Note 4: ADF - The exclusion of VFR flight from Class A airspace does not apply to military aircraft or approved military contract aircraft in military restricted areas or military controlled airspace.
+Note 4: ADF - The exclusion of VFR flight from Class A airspace does not apply to military aircraft, nor to approved aircraft in military controlled Class A airspace or military operating areas.

 4.2 Separation is not provided between aircraft within controlled airspace and any aircraft in close proximity but remaining outside controlled airspace.